 Times have changed.
 Literally.
-Daylight savings has occurred, however it does not mean that we have longer, sunnier, warmer days, actually it means the opposite – shorter, colder, rainier, foggier days.
+Daylight savings has occurred, however, it does not mean that we have longer, sunnier, warmer days, actually, it means the opposite – shorter, colder, rainier, foggier days.
 I promise you that this is no holiday.
 In fact, today is Halloween and we have to be indoors from 5pm.

 Tomorrow is November 1st and I am determined to begin the Book of Mormon again and to finish it by Christmas.
 I would like to invite you all to do the same.
 As missionaries, ultimately our purpose is to invite others to change.
 I have such a strong testimony of the change of heart that occurs when we pray, read the scriptures and attend church.
 I want to be my own best investigator, I want to diligently read and relate the book of Mormon to others more powerfully, yet simply.
-This will only come through greater understanding of the Book of Mormon.
+This will only come through a greater understanding of the Book of Mormon.
 In fact, I have recently been highlighting the verses I highlighted when I was investigating the church.
 The verses highlighted always reflected questions of the soul like: Aren’t there many ways to God ?
 Why do bad things happen to good people ?
 Are there any miracles ?
 What is the gospel of Jesus Christ ?
 How can I know the Book of Mormon is true ?
 How can I get rid of feelings of guilt ?
-And so fourth.
-I know that as I study the Book of Mormon, I will be able to testify and help those who are seeking truth.
+And so forth.
+I know that as I study the Book of Mormon, I will be able to testify and help those who are seeking the truth.
 There is always an answer that a person is looking for.

 On another note, this week we had a Halloween themed ward activity, ‘Trunk or treat’.
-Basically it is trick or treating, however instead of going door to door, it is trunk to trunk.
+Basically, it is trick or treating, however instead of going door to door, it is trunk to trunk.
 Or car boot if you are not American.
-We weren’t allowed to dress up, however we were able to indulge in the pork baps, galaxy hot chocolate, cupcakes and sweets.
+We weren’t allowed to dress up, however, we were able to indulge in the pork baps, galaxy hot chocolate, cupcakes and sweets.
 Not a bad Saturday night for the mission.

 Also, this week was Elder Helske’s 23rd Birthday ! #woohoo